 Built as an eco-friendly solution

 In addition, there are only 48 car parking spaces.
-This leads to less carbon emissions because people who visit the building should mostly use the public transport.
+This leads to fewer carbon emissions because people who visit the building should mostly use public transport.

 Enveloped in a countless number of windows

 A curious fact is that a few days before the official opening back in 2012, a window cleaner got into an unpleasant situation.
 The cradle became unstable and was swinging around from the 72nd floor.
 People on the street who saw this, called an ambulance and firefighters to rescue the cleaner.
-Fortunately, they brought him down with no serious injuries.
+Fortunately, they brought him down with no serious injuries but this incident proved once more that skyscraper window cleaning is still one of the most extreme jobs in the world.

 Equipped with intelligent innovations